clearlyTHUYDOAN/ama/README.md

 Share with your peers 😊

-If what you're looking for isn't in this AMA, please submit a Github issue and I will get back to you (within reason)! 😬
+If what you're looking for isn't here, please submit a Github issue and I will get back to you (within reason)! 😬